ihsanakbay/ios_akakce_cs/README.md

-# iOS Akakce Case Study App
+# iOS Akakçe Case Study App

 An application that displays products from the FakeStoreAPI.
 This project demonstrates clean architecture principles, and practices.